taraeicher/SOM_VN/README.md

    * **-p:** The project to which you want to charge resources.
    * **-s:** The directory containing the scripts.
 5. Run `evaluate_same_chromosome.sh` with the following parameters:
+   * **-d:** The base filename where the input and output files will be stored (e.g. '/root/annoshaperun/').
+   * **-f:** A file listing the inputs for each cell type, which should be in the following format:
+        Cell Type, Training Directory, Training Directory (PEAS), ChromHMM Annotations, Ground Truth Annotations from PEAS, Peak File
+   * **-p:** The project to which you want to charge resources
+   * **-s:** The directory containing the scripts
 6. Run `evaluate_cross_chromosome.sh` with the following parameters:
+   * **-d:** The base filename where the input and output files will be stored (e.g. '/root/annoshaperun/').
+   * **-f:** A file listing the inputs for each cell type, which should be in the following format:
+        Cell Type, Training Directory, Training Directory (PEAS), ChromHMM Annotations, Ground Truth Annotations from PEAS, Peak File
+   * **-p** The project to which you want to charge resources
+   * **-s** The directory containing the scripts
 7. Run `evaluate_cross_cell_type.sh` with the following parameters:
+   * **-d:** The base filename where the input and output files will be stored (e.g. '/root/annoshaperun/').
+   * **-f:** A file listing the inputs for each cell type, which should be in the following format:
+        Cell Type, Training Directory, Training Directory (PEAS), ChromHMM Annotations, Ground Truth Annotations from PEAS, Peak File
+   * **-p:** The project to which you want to charge resources
+   * **-s:** The directory containing the scripts

 # Reproducing Our Figures
 To download our data, you will need a system with wget (Most Unix systems should have this).
 Otherwise, you can download the data manually.
 You will also need the Python packages glob, pandas, sklearn, matplotlib, and seaborn to run the remaining scripts.
 Please note that all images will be saved to a file; you do not need a graphical user interface to run this code.